Measurement-Based Quantum Computation Using the Spin-1 XXZ Model with Uniaxial Anisotropy: Implementation of arbitrary single-qubit unitary gates

-where $H_\mathrm{A}$, $H_\mathrm{B}$, and $H_\mathrm{C}$ correspond to blocks A, B, and C, respectively, and $H_\mathrm{L}$ and $H_\mathrm{R}$ correspond to junction blocks $\mathrm{L}$ and $\mathrm{R}$, respectively. $H_\mathrm{A}$, $H_\mathrm{B}$, and $H_\mathrm{C}$ include the Ising-like anisotropy $J$ and the single-ion anisotropy along the $x$-, $y$-, and $z$-directions, respectively.
+where $H_{\rm A}$, $H_{\rm B}$, and $H_{\rm C}$ correspond to blocks A, B, and C, respectively, and $H_{\rm L}$ and $H_{\rm R}$ correspond to junction blocks ${\rm L}$ and ${\rm R}$, respectively. $H_{\rm A}$, $H_{\rm B}$, and $H_{\rm C}$ include the Ising-like anisotropy $J$ and the single-ion anisotropy along the $x$, $y$, and $z$ directions, respectively.

-Figures~\ref{fig:XXZ_XYX_XZZ_RxRyRzGF} (a) and (b) show gate fidelity of the unitary gate in Eq.~(\ref{eq:arbit_unitary}) as functions $D$ and $J$, setting $J=1$ and $D=0$, respectively, where the ground state of the Hamiltonian in Eq.~(\ref{eq:XXZ-XYX_XZZ_hamiltonian}) serves as the resource state.
+Figures~\hyperref[fig:XXZ_XYX_XZZ_RxRyRzGF]{9(a)} and \hyperref[fig:XXZ_XYX_XZZ_RxRyRzGF]{9(b)} show gate fidelity of the unitary gate in Eq.~(\ref{eq:arbit_unitary}) as functions $D$ and $J$, setting $J=1$ and $D=0$, respectively, where the ground state of the Hamiltonian in Eq.~(\ref{eq:XXZ-XYX_XZZ_hamiltonian}) serves as the resource state.
 The details of the calculation are given in Appendix C. These results are numerically obtained using the formula in Eq.~(\ref{eq:arbit_unitary_GF}).

 In Fig.~\ref{fig:XXZ_XYX_XZZ_RxRyRzGF}, the gate fidelity is enhanced by applying a negative single-ion anisotropy ($D<0$) or an Ising-like anisotropy ($J>1$), and exceeds 0.99 when $D\lesssim-8.0$ or $J\gtrsim7.0$.
-In this parameter regime, the spin configurations in blocks A, B, and C are considered to be polarized toward the $\pm 1$ eigenstates of the $z$-, $y$-, and $x$-components, respectively, and to approach AFM ordering along the corresponding directions.
+In this parameter regime, the spin configurations in blocks A, B, and C are considered to be polarized toward the $\pm 1$ eigenstates of the $z$, $y$, and $x$ components, respectively, and to approach AFM ordering along the corresponding directions.

 By introducing anisotropy along the direction corresponding to the rotation gate implemented in each of the blocks A, B, and C, MBQC based on the ground state of Eq.~(\ref{eq:XXZ-XYX_XZZ_hamiltonian}) can realize the unitary gate $U$ with higher fidelity than in the isotropic case with $J=1$ and $D=0$.
-In block A, as shown in the previous section, anisotropy along the $z$-axis ($J>1$ or $D<0$) enhances the gate fidelity of the rotation about the $z$-axis.
-Similarly, in blocks B and C, rotations about the $y$- and $x$-axes are achieved with high gate fidelity, since the failure states $|y\rangle$ and $|x\rangle$ are suppressed, leading to an enhancement of AFM correlation of the post-measurement spins along the corresponding directions.
+In block A, as shown in the previous section, anisotropy along the $z$ axis ($J>1$ or $D<0$) enhances the gate fidelity of the rotation about the $z$ axis.
+Similarly, in blocks B and C, rotations about the $y$ and $x$ axes are achieved with high gate fidelity, since the failure states $|y\rangle$ and $|x\rangle$ are suppressed, leading to an enhancement of AFM correlation of the postmeasurement spins along the corresponding directions.